vcerovski/binfix/README.md

 `:also-unary` -- OP can be used as unary when LHS is missing.

 `:also-postfix` -- OP can be used as postfix OP when RHS is missing.

+`:lambda/expr` -- OP takes lambda-list at LHS and an expression at RHS, followed by body.

 `:allows-decl` -- OP allows `declare` form(s) at the beginning of its RHS.